gladiatorAsh/RealEstate/Readme.md

         #### Backend

-            1. API call to get rentzestimate if available or approximate it.
+            1. API call to get rentzestimate if available or approximate it if possible from zestimate.
             2. Model validation using mongoose.
             3. Email sent once data has been processed.